 Taking immediate action

-The short-term health effects can easily be overlooked and will often not be contributed to poor air quality.
-And even if you identify that your cough or fatigue might be caused by air pollution, you do not always know the source.
+Short-term health effects of poor air quality can easily be overlooked.
+Even if you identify that your cough or fatigue might be caused by air pollution, you usually don’t know the exact source.

-What you can do immediately when you notice health effects that may be caused by air pollutants is to open doors and windows.
+What you can do immediately when you notice health effects is to open doors and windows.
 This airs out the room and allows fresh outdoor air to clean your air.
-If you have an indication of the source of the pollutants, removing the source or removing yourself from the source should eliminate the problem.
+If you have an idea what the source of the pollutant(s) can be, removing the source or removing yourself from the source should eliminate the problem.

-Of course, it is best to prevent the health effects of bad indoor air quality by taking measures beforehand.
+It is of course best to prevent the health effects of poor air quality by taking preventive measures.
 So, when you suspect some health effects could be caused by long-term exposure, you should take serious preventive measures.
 This can be a habit change to ventilate more often, or purchasing an air quality monitor or air purifier.

 Appliances and household products of concern

-There are several common sources of indoor air pollutants that are present in almost every home.
-Therefore, some of these will likely be present in or near your home office as well.
-The following appliances and products should be used with care and maintained properly in order to minimize their contribution to poor indoor air.
+There are several common indoor air pollutant sources that are present in almost every home.
+Therefore, some of them are likely present in or near your home office.
+Appliances and products should be used with care and maintained properly.
+In this way, you can minimize their emission of air pollutants.

 These products and appliances include: